- Air Conditioning

 Those with qualifying medical needs

-If you’re living in a HFTD, or High Fire-Threat District (you can find a map here), and you believe you qualify, you can see additional money back on solar batteries for your home solar energy system—as much as $500!
+If you’re living in a HFTD, or High Fire-Threat District, and you believe you qualify, you can see additional money back on solar batteries for your home solar energy system—as much as $500!

 You can also qualify if you’ve experienced at least two PSPS events, even if your home isn’t in a HFTD.
 If your home in El Dorado, Auburn, Lincoln, Grass Valley or in the Sierra foothills was part of a planned power outage, the reduced cost of solar battery installation could be the solution you’re looking for to avoid PSPS events during the 2020 wildfire season.